AREA ART MUSEUM LINKS

 An interactive visit to the Museum of Modern Art in New York, friendly even for younger elementary students.

 If you're ever in the nation's capital with an older student with art interests, the National Gallery of Art is an inspiring place.
-Many of the most famous artists we study in the art room are exhibited in the NGA.
-Online, their childrens' website has project ideas, interactive creative tools, and lots of kid-friendly art history info.
+Many of the most famous artists we study in the art room are exhibited at the NGA.
+Online, their children's' website has project ideas, interactive creative tools, and lots of kid-friendly art history info.
+Art tools require Adobe Shockwave.

-Loads of kid art games here from the Tate Museum in England.
+Loads of kid art games here from the Tate Museums in the UK.